brtwrst/aoc-tools/README.md

 ### create_py_files(year)

 This will create 25 template files (1 for each day) for a given year of AOC.
 Can also be run by calling the tools file with a parameter `python tools.py <year>`
+And from anywhere once installed: `python -m aoctools.tools <year>`

 ### Vec